-Here are five ways you can invest in your staff’s health and wellbeing.
+Here are five simple ways you can invest in your staff’s health and wellbeing.

-Well rested employees are less likely to burnout and will deliver a better performance.
-Communicate with your team about how important it is to take their holiday and to unwind.
+Well rested employees are less likely to burnout.
+Communicate with your team about how important it is to take their holiday and unwind.

 Address the Commute